Suicide of Ronnie McNutt

-On August 31, 2020, Ronald Merle McNutt, a 33-year-old American man, committed suicide by shooting himself under the chin with a rifle on a Facebook livestream, which went viral on social media platforms.

-The case became notable for both the callous attitude expressed towards McNutt's death by some internet users, as well as Facebook's slow response to the video, which had been shared to numerous other platforms and amassed a large view count before finally being taken down.

-Video platform TikTok was also slow to respond to the video, which had appeared in many user feeds and constant re-uploads, leading to many users choosing to boycott the platform.
-The case has raised awareness about both suicide prevention and what duty of care social media platforms owe to protect users and victims' reputations online when it comes to graphic content.
+Ronald Merle McNutt (May 23, 1987 – August 31, 2020) was a 33-year-old American US Army Reserve veteran from New Albany, Mississippi.
+On August 31, 2020, he killed himself during a Facebook livestream.

 Life and career

-Ronald Merle McNutt (May 23, 1987 – August 31, 2020) was a resident of New Albany, Mississippi in the United States, and had served in the United States military in Iraq.
-McNutt worked at a Toyota plant.
-He was known to have suffered from a variety of mental health problems, such as depression as well as post-traumatic stress disorder (PTSD), the latter of which was a direct consequence of his time served in the Iraq War in 2007 and 2008.
-In addition to this, he was also dealing with a recent break-up with his girlfriend; some media reports also said that he lost his job during the COVID-19 pandemic, though Rolling Stone disputed this.
+Born on May 23, 1987, McNutt was a resident of New Albany, Mississippi, and had served in the United States Army Reserve, including in Iraq.
+He worked at a Toyota plant.
+He had a variety of mental health problems, such as depression as well as post-traumatic stress disorder (PTSD), the latter of which was a direct consequence of his time served in the Iraq War in 2007 and 2008.
+Some reports also said that he lost his job during the COVID-19 pandemic, though Rolling Stone disputed this.
 McNutt was a Christian who regularly attended church.